Compliance

 Group Compliance

-The UNIQA principles associated with sustainability – not only for developing value-enhancing strategies, but also for taking on responsibility within economic, social and ecological fields – form the basis of a clear and transparent governance system.
+The UNIQA Group's principles associated with sustainability - not only developing value-enhancing strategies, but also assuming responsibility in economic, social and ecological terms – form the basis for a clear and transparent governance system.

 Compliance

-"Compliance” means adherence to laws, regulatory provisions and other legal regulations as well as values and rules to which the company voluntarily commits itself.
-Not everything that is legal is necessarily right.
-It is about transparency, honest business practices and business etiquette.
-We provide clarity with rules of conduct for all aspects of our daily work and assist all employees of the UNIQA Group in making these principles and rules a reality.
+‘Compliance’ refers to adherence to legal and regulatory requirements as well as values, principles and internal regulations to which a company voluntarily commits itself.
+Because not everything that is legal is also legitimate.
+It is about transparency, business practices with integrity and practised business ethics.
+We create clarity through binding rules of conduct for all areas of our day-to-day work and support all UNIQA Group employees in "living" these principles and rules in practice.

 Under Solvency II and the Law on the Supervision of Insurance Undertakings (Versicherungsaufsichtsgesetz), every (re)insurance company must establish a Compliance function.
 Compliance is one of the four key functions and must fulfil the following key tasks: